Karl von Habsburg

-Karl von Habsburg (given names: Karl Thomas Robert Maria Franziskus Georg Bahnam; born 11 January 1961) is an Austrian politician and the head of the House of Habsburg-Lorraine, therefore being a claimant to the defunct Austro-Hungarian thrones.
+Karl von Habsburg (given names: Karl Thomas Robert Maria Franziskus Georg Bahnam; born 11 January 1961) is an Austrian politician and the head of the House of Habsburg-Lorraine, the former royal house of the defunct Austro-Hungarian thrones.
 As a citizen of the Republic of Austria, his legal name is Karl Habsburg-Lothringen.

-Karl is the son of Archduke Otto von Habsburg, Crown Prince of Austria and Princess Regina of Saxe-Meiningen, and the grandson of the last Austro-Hungarian emperor, Charles I. He is head and sovereign of the Austrian Order of the Golden Fleece.
-Karl von Habsburg served as a Member of the European Parliament for the Austrian People's Party (1996–1999).
-He is known for being Pro-European and is also an advocate for the Pan-European movement.
+Karl is the son of Otto von Habsburg and Regina von Sachsen-Meiningen, and the grandson of the last Austro-Hungarian emperor, Charles I. He is head and sovereign of the Austrian Order of the Golden Fleece.
+Karl Habsburg served as a member of the European Parliament for the Austrian People's Party (1996–1999).
+He is known for being pro-European and is also an advocate for the Pan-European movement.

-Karl von Habsburg's career has focused on the issue of protecting cultural heritage from threats such as armed conflict and natural disasters.
+Karl Habsburg's career has focused on the issue of protecting cultural heritage from threats such as armed conflict and natural disasters.
 He was president of the cultural protection organization Blue Shield International from 2008 until August 2020.
+In 1992/1993, he hosted a TV game show with Austrian public TV broadcaster ORF, called Who Is Who.

-Early life
+Early life and background

-Karl von Habsburg was born on 11 January 1961 in Starnberg, Bavaria.
+Karl Habsburg was born on 11 January 1961 in Starnberg, Bavaria.
 He was baptised in Pöcking, Bavaria, as Archduke Karl of Austria (Erzherzog Karl von Österreich), the name entered in the baptismal records.

 At the time of his birth, his father was de facto stateless and possessed a Spanish diplomatic passport (he had grown up in Spain), while his mother was a German citizen.
 Like his father and siblings, he was banished from Austria for the first years of his life.
 However, the administrative court of Austria later ruled that applying to return to the country was legal, and his family was granted visa entrance in June 1966.